Tell us a bit about yourself and our industry experts will make sure you have everything you need to succeed.

 The following steps are required for the registration process in California:

-Once you have completed steps 1 through 5, you are ready to appear before the county clerk to deliver the registration form; the FD-285 Fingerprint cards or Livescan form signed off by law enforcement.
+Once you have completed steps 1 through 5, you are ready to appear before the county clerk to deliver the registration form and Livescan form signed off by law enforcement.
 You will need to bring your Bond, the two passport photos, and appropriate fees.
 Be prepared to show valid photo ID.
 As mentioned above, each county in California may have specific rules, forms & fees.
 The foregoing is intended as a general summary for your assistance only.

 NOTE: The requirements to become a process server change from time to time.
 You should contact your local county clerk or recorder to make sure the following information regarding becoming a process server in your state is still accurate.